grace-notes/website/contents/topics/claudius.md

 an emperor, who was not deficient either in eloquence or learning, as having applied himself very closely to the liberal sciences.

-XLI.
+## XLI ##

 By the encouragement of Titus Livius, and with the assistance of Sulpicius Flavus, he attempted at an early age the composition of a history; and having called together a numerous auditory, to hear and give their judgment upon it, he read it over with much difficulty, and